impendingbug/quad1d/README.md

 #quad1d
 A collection of C routines (requires C99 or above) and C++ wrappers (requires C++11 or above) for efficient 1D numerical integrations of complex-valued functions.
-Features an adaptive quadrature based on Gauss-Kronrod rules and a fixed-order Gauss-Legendre quadrature, both of which perform "**proper**" integrations of complex-valued functions, i.e., *automatic* decomposition into two real-domain integrations **without** wasted integrand evaluations (see below for more details).
+Features an adaptive quadrature based on Gauss-Kronrod rules and a fixed-order Gauss-Legendre quadrature, both of which perform "**proper**" integrations of complex-valued functions, i.e., *automatic* decomposition into two real-domain integrations **without** wasted integrand evaluations (see **Performance**).
 These routines thus require approximately **half** the number of function evaluations, when compared with the commonly-deployed, *manual* decomposition into real domains.
 Also includes a unified C++ interface to some of the commonly-used quadratures from [GSL](http://www.gnu.org/software/gsl/).
 The latter serve as invaluable fallbacks when the "proper" adaptive quadrature chokes on difficult integrands.

 ##Dependencies
 [GSL](http://www.gnu.org/software/gsl/) and [Boost](http://www.boost.org/)